inspec/train/CONTRIBUTING.md

 1. Two thumbs-up (:+1:) are required from project maintainers.
 See the master maintainers document for Train projects at <https://github.com/chef/train/blob/master/MAINTAINERS.md>.
 2. When ready, your pull request will be merged into `master`, we may require you to rebase your PR to the latest `master`.
 3. Once the PR is merged, you will be included in `CHANGELOG.md`.

-If you would like to learn about when your code will be available in a release of Chef, read more about [Chef Release Cycles](#release-cycles).

 ### Developer Certification of Origin (DCO)